-Construction began on a new market hall in the Docklands on Tuesday, as part of a $150 million redevelopment of The District shopping, entertainment and dining precinct.
+Construction has begun on a new market hall in the Docklands, as part of a $150 million redevelopment of The District shopping, entertainment and dining precinct.

 Simply named The Market, the new shopping destination will see the ground floor and mezzanine of a seven-level car park converted into a market space housing 25 speciality retailers.

 Publicity material from The Market’s developer, AsheMorgan, says the inspiration for the location comes from the internationally renowned Chelsea Market in New York’s Meatpacking neighbourhood.
 Although a car park in the Docklands is a far cry from a converted 1800s biscuit factory, AsheMorgan principal Alton Abrahams explains that Chelsea Market reference refers to the concept of “retro-fitting a market into an existing structure”.